How to Fix Windows Update Service Not Running? 10 Simple Solutions

 Windows Update is an important service that is responsible for keeping Windows versions and other Microsoft products up-to-date.
 But unfortunately, many users have reported getting an error that says, “Windows Update cannot currently check for updates because the service is not running “.

-This error unable Windows users to install any updates on their system.
-That’s annoying!
+This error unable Windows users from installing any updates on their system.
+That isn’t very pleasant!

 However, the Windows update service not running isn’t that big of an issue.
-Sometimes incorrectly configured or conflicted settings can cause the Windows Update issues that you can easily fix with some basic knowledge.
+Sometimes, incorrectly configured or conflicting settings can cause Windows Update issues that you can easily fix with some basic knowledge.

 10 Solutions to Fix Windows Update Service Is Not Running